-A Cure for Colorectal Cancer on The Horizon?
+A Cure for Colorectal Cancer on the Horizon?

 There might be a cure on the horizon for one of the most common cancers in Canada.
 Colorectal cancer occurs often among adults 50 years of age and older and usually develops from benign polyps called adenomas.
 Early warning signs of colorectal cancer include blood on or in your stool, sudden changes in bowel habits, abdominal pain, and fatigue.
 It affects both men and women at similar rates, being the second most common cancer after prostate in men and the second after breast cancer in women.1